 The authors in \cite{semi} proposed the problem of classifying all Moebius semi-parallel submanifolds of the unit sphere, and, as a result, classified hypersurfaces $f:M^{n}\to \mathbb{S}^{n+1}$, $n \geq 2$, with semi-parallel Moebius second fundamental form and two distinct principal curvatures.
 They also proved that an umbilic-free hypersurface $f:M^{n}\to \mathbb{S}^{n+1}$, $n \geq 3$, can admit at most three distinct principal curvatures.
-When $n=3$ and $f$ have three distinct principal curvatures, they proved that the hypersurface must be Moebius parallel.
-Recently, Antas and Manfio in \cite{AT} and Li and Xie in \cite{li} independently proved that a Moebius semi-parallel hypersurface of dimension $n \geq 4$ with three distinct principal curvatures must have parallel Moebius second fundamental form.
-In this paper, we solve the problem for normally flat submanifolds, that is, we classify umbilic-free Moebius semi-parallel submanifolds $f:M^{n}\to \mathbb{R}^{n+p}$ with flat normal bundle.
+When $n=3$ and $f$ has three distinct principal curvatures, they proved that the hypersurface must be Moebius parallel.
+Recently, Antas and Manfio in \cite{AM} and Li and Xie in \cite{li} independently proved that a Moebius semi-parallel hypersurface of dimension $n \geq 4$ with three distinct principal curvatures must have parallel Moebius second fundamental form.
+In this paper, we investigate the problem for normally flat submanifolds, that is, we classify umbilic-free Moebius semi-parallel submanifolds $f:M^{n}\to \mathbb{R}^{n+p}$ with flat normal bundle.

 The following theorems are the main results of this paper.